stepchowfun/typical/README.md

 ### What about default values?

 Typical has no notion of a "default" value for each type.
 This means, for example, if a reader sees the value `0` for a field, it can be confident that this value was explicitly set by a writer, and that the writer didn't just accidentally forget to set it.
-Zeroes, empty strings, empty arrays, and so on aren't special in any way.
+Zeroes, empty strings, empty arrays, and so on aren't semantically special in any way.

 ## Summary of what kinds of schema changes are safe

-Any schema can be safely migrated to any other schema through a series of backward and forward compatible changes.
+Any user-defined type can be safely migrated to any other user-defined type through a series of backward and forward compatible changes.
 Here are the rules for what is allowed in a single change:

 - You can safely rename and reorder fields, as long as you don't change their indices.
 - You can safely add and remove optional and asymmetric fields.
-- You can safely convert any fields to asymmetric and vice versa.
+- You can safely convert asymmetric fields to optional or required and vice versa.
 - You can safely convert a struct with exactly one field, which must be required, into a choice with just that field and vice versa.
+This type of change is rare, but is needed to guarantee that any user-defined type can be eventually migrated to any other user-defined type.
 - No other changes are guaranteed to be safe.

 In mathematical terms, these rules define a homogeneous compatibility [relation](https://en.wikipedia.org/wiki/Binary_relation) over schemas which is reflexive (every schema is compatible with itself) and symmetric (forward compatibility and backward compatibility imply each other), but not transitive (two individually safe schema changes are not necessarily safe as a single change).

 ## Schema reference

 A schema contains only two kinds of things: imports and user-defined types.
-The order of those things doesn't matter.
-Whitespace doesn't matter either.
+Any imports must come before user-defined types.
+Whitespace is ignored.

 ### Imports